Formula One: Social inequities

-Prior to the beginning of the 2020 Formula One World Championship, F1 announced and launched the #WeRaceAsOne initiative.
-The initiative primarily focuses on visible displays of solidarity in the fight against racism on Grand Prix Weekends, as well as the creation of a Formula 1 Task Force that will "listen to people from across the paddock [...] and make conclusions on the actions required to improve the diversity and opportunity in Formula 1 at all levels".
+Before the beginning of the 2020 Formula One World Championship, F1 announced and launched the #WeRaceAsOne initiative.
+The initiative primarily focuses on visible displays of solidarity in the fight against racism on Grand Prix weekends, as well as the creation of a Formula 1 Task Force that will "listen to people from across the paddock [...] and make conclusions on the actions required to improve the diversity and opportunity in Formula 1 at all levels".
 The move stems from the growing questions about racism and global inequalities perpetuated by the sport.

 In addition to organization-wide measures, individual teams have also acknowledged deficiencies in the sport's cultural and political activism.
 During the 2020 season, the Mercedes-AMG Petronas F1 Team conducted a study of its racial composition and found that approximately 95% of its workforce was white.
 In effort to change this, they ran a black livery to promote anti-racism messages and also launched the Accelerate 25 programme.
 The program vows that approximately 25% of all new hires to the team will come from underrepresented minorities in the series until 2025.

 The 20 drivers on the grid also stood in solidarity on multiple occasions in the fight against racism, both on and off the track.
 Following the murder of George Floyd in the summer of 2020, all twenty drivers wore "End Racism" shirts and took part in an organised anti-racism protest during the pre-race formalities.
 In the following season, Lewis Hamilton remained vocal through his race weekend attire, with other drivers occasionally wearing change-demanding clothing.

 Women in Formula One

 Since the creation of Formula One in 1950, five women have competed in a Grand Prix, only one of whom finished within the points.
-The involvement of women in the Formula One paddock has ranged from team principals, race engineers and strategists to media and communications personnel.
+The involvement of women in the Formula One paddock has ranged from team principals, race engineers, and strategists to media and communications personnel.
 With the release of the Netflix show, Drive to Survive, female viewership of the series has risen.
 In 2019, 20% of the total Formula One viewership was female, and by 2022 this number had increased to 40%.